Our family loves hiking and immersing ourselves in nature.

 - I never knew I could be a desert lover until the day we went to Joshua Tree National Park and I fell in love with its giant round boulders, endless bright blue sky and oddly Dr. Seuss-like namesake, the cactus-looking trees themselves.
 In March 2016, our family traveled to Palm Desert, CA for a weekend getaway from LA and it was the perfect opportunity to visit Joshua Tree.
 I found the park experience to be so magical it bordered on sacred – the beauty was just breathtaking and the landscape so majestic and unlike anywhere else I’ve ever been.
 Climbing boulders and exploring the park that day with E and Z is one of my cherished travel memories, and the photos I took of my two adventurers that day are among my favorites ever.
 I was devastated to read recently that vandals did irreparable damage to Joshua Tree during the recent government shutdown – just heartbreaking.

-- Greeting the sun at Haleakala National Park at sunrise is a must-do for first-time visitors to Maui, and it’s an experience I’m lucky I’ve been able to see twice in my lifetime.
+- Greeting the sun at Haleakala National Park at sunrise is a must-do for first-time visitors to Maui, and it’s an experience I’m lucky I’ve been able to have twice in my lifetime.
 While the drive to the top of the volcano in the wee dark hours along steep, winding roads can be a bit harrowing, the reward – seeing the first rays of the sun peek over the top of Maui’s highest peak – is truly worth it.
 Once the sun is up and warming your chilled bones, you can take in the volcanic landscape and unique terrain of Maui’s backcountry as seen from Haleakala’s slopes.
-There are unique flora and fauna to be seen here, too, including adorable little brown weasels and, if you’re lucky, the endangered state bird of Hawaii, the nene goose.
+There are unique flora and fauna to be seen here, too, including adorable brown weasels and, if you’re lucky, the endangered state bird of Hawaii, the nene goose.

 Next on our list